-Prior to working for the City of Lovington, Brown served as a Deputy State Fire Marshal for the Texas State Fire Marshal’s Office, Code Enforcement Bureau and as a New Mexico State Fire Marshal for the New Mexico Fire Marshal’s Office in the Fire Investigation Bureau.
-Brown has also spent time working for the Clovis Fire Department in Clovis New Mexico and the Farwell Fire Department in Farwell, Texas working in fire investigation, firefighting and emergency medical services capacities.
+Brittany Brown works at Eastern Kentucky University, College of Justice and Safety, working primarily within the Fire Protection, Safety, and Engineering Technologies Program as an Associate Professor.
+Brown has previously served as the Fire Marshal and Training Officer for the Lovington Fire Department in Lovington New Mexico and as the Team Chief for the Lea County Arson Task Force.
+Brown has also worked for the State of Texas as a Deputy State Fire Marshal, Code Enforcement Bureau, and as a Deputy State Fire Marshal for the New Mexico Fire Marshal’s Office in the Fire Investigation Bureau.
+Brown has also spent time working for the Clovis Fire Department in Clovis, New Mexico, and the Farwell Fire Department in Farwell, Texas working in fire investigation, firefighting, and emergency medical services capacities.

 Brown is currently the Vice President for the New Mexico Fire Marshal’s Association and works as an adjunct instructor for the New Mexico Firefighters Training Academy and The National Academy.
 She also teaches for the Southern California Safety Institute and the National Fallen Firefighters Foundation.